Breast Cancer

 While not a genetic test, the nuclear antigen, Ki67, is a protein marker of active cell proliferation, or the rate of growth, of tumor cell populations.
 It is strongly associated with prognosis and outcome and included with other testing in treatment decisions.

-Pharmaceuticals Therapies
+Pharmaceutical Therapies

 Selective Estrogen Receptor Modulators (SERMS): Tamoxifen (Soltamox), Evista (Raloxifene)

 These are drugs that can block estrogen’s effect on breast cancer cells that are estrogen receptor positive.
 They are used in treatment of women with premenopausal breast cancer, as they are still producing estrogen via ovarian stimulation.
-It also has benefits for prevention of breast cancer, called chemoprophylaxis, in high-risk women, and in post-menopausal women with DCIS who are unable to tolerate aromatase treatment.
+It also has benefits for prevention of breast cancer, called chemoprophylaxis, in high-risk women, and in post-menopausal women with DCIS who are unable to tolerate aromatase therapy.

-In women with ER+ and DCIS, tamoxifen can lower the risk of the cancer returning or becoming invasive and also can prevent DCIS and LCIS (Lobular) , while evista can raise the risk of DCIS.
+In women with ER+ and DCIS, tamoxifen can lower the risk of the cancer returning or becoming invasive and also can prevent DCIS and LCIS (Lobular) , while Evista can raise the risk of DCIS.

 In ER+ invasive disease tamoxifen can lower the risk of recurrence and extend survival as well as reducing cancer occurring in the other breast.